Watch This Valedictorian Ditch Her Approved Speech To Talk About Abortion Rights Instead

 Per Nash's statement and the heartbeat bill, anyone would have the ability to sue someone involved in receiving or providing an abortion in the state — even those with no connections to a specific procedure, provider, or pregnant person.
 Not only is the Texas government making decisions about people's bodies, but it is also empowering everyday Texans to control each other's uteruses.

 Abbott gleefully signed the bill on May 19.
 Since then, hundreds of physicians and attorneys have condemned the decision.
 Before taking the stage at her graduation, Smith criticized Abbott's bill on her TikTok.
 "Texas women: What if I want to have sex before I get married?" she wrote on May 24.
 "Greg Abbott: Well, I guess you'll just have to be prepared to die."

-Refinery29 reached out to both Smith and the Richardson Independent School District for comment.
+Over the phone, Smith told Refinery29 she's always been passionate about abortion access. "[The speech] came to me pretty naturally," she said.
+"The way that I wrote it, I would write down little nuggets that got stuck in my brain on repeat.
+And then I came back at the end and just refined it a bit."

 Smith's speech went viral when a classmate shared it on TikTok.
 One commenter asked whether the crowd had a positive or negative reaction.
 "About half and half," wrote the user, who uses the handle @thehippiechick.
 "But the people who did cheer were VERY loud."